ICS427-H3/H3/README.md

     - Timothy Huo: Worked on part 1 of Assignment 3 Report; Completed pages: sign-up/log-in, create stickers
     - Marissa Halim: Worked on part 2 of Assignment 3 Report

 Assignment 4 Technical Portion
 1. What's completed so far?
     - Update Static and Dynamic Analysis tools
     - Completed Pages
-    - Created tables:
-    - Create store procedures:
+    - Create/Completed store procedures:
+        - Security_CheckLogin_Proc
+        - Insert_CartTbl_proc

 2. What's pending?
-    -
+    - Need to look into maintaining a user session (stay logged in)
+    - Need to finish functionality for add to cart
+    - Need to make quality life changes for all stored procedures
+    - Need to finish up quality of life changes for shop and hope page

 3. Self-Reports
-    - Michael Hui:
+    - Michael Hui: Worked on storing user sign up in the database
     - Timothy Huo:
     - Marissa Halim: